Yadhav7010/Frequency-Division-Multiplexing---Modulation-and-Demodulation-using-Python/README.md

 ### RESULTS:

-The program successfully simulates FDM and demultiplexing for multiple frequency signals with filtering to recover original signals accurately in Scilab.
+The program successfully simulates FDM and demultiplexing for multiple frequency signals with filtering to recover original signals accurately in PYTHON